kube-logging/logging-operator/docs/troubleshooting.md

 ### Other problems and getting support

 If you encounter any problems that the documentation does not address, [file an issue](https://github.com/banzaicloud/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](https://slack.banzaicloud.io/).

+[Commercial support](https://banzaicloud.com/products/logging-operator/) is also available for the Logging operator.

 Before asking for help, prepare the following information to make troubleshooting faster:

 - logging-operator version